-The yield analysis consists of computing equilibrium catch (or yield) and biomass, conditional on a specified basal level of age-specific fishing mortality (F_a) for the entire model domain, a series of fishing mortality multipliers, fmult, the natural mortality-at-age (M_a) , the mean weight-at-age (w_a) and the SRR parameters α and β .
-All of these parameters, apart from fmult, which is arbitrarily specified over a range of 0-50 in increments of 0.1, are available from the parameter estimates of the model.
+The yield analysis consists of computing equilibrium catch (or yield) and biomass, conditional on a specified basal level of age-specific fishing mortality ( $F_a$ ) for the entire model domain, a series of fishing mortality multipliers, fmult, the natural mortality-at-age ( $M_a$ ), the mean weight-at-age ( $w_a$ ) and the SRR parameters $\alpha$ and $\beta$ .
+All of these parameters, apart from fmult, which is arbitrarily specified over a range of

+0-50 in increments of 0.1, are available from the parameter estimates of the model.
 The maximum yield with respect to fmult can easily be determined and is equivalent to the MSY.
-Similarly the total (\tilde{B}{MSY}) and adult (\tilde{S}{MSY}) biomass at MSY can also be determined.
+Similarly the total $(\tilde{B}{MSY})$ and adult ( $S\tilde{B}{MSY}$ ) biomass at MSY can also be determined.
 The ratios of the current (or recent average) levels of fishing mortality and biomass to their respective levels at MSY are of interest as limit reference points.
 These ratios are also determined and their confidence intervals estimated using a profile likelihood technique.

-For the standard yield analysis, the F_a are determined as the average over some recent period of time.
-In this assessment, we use the average over the period 2006-2009.
-The most recent year (2010) is not included in the average as fishing mortality tends to have high uncertainty for the terminal data year of the analysis.
+For the standard yield analysis, the $F_a$ are determined as the average over some recent period of time.
+In this assessment, we use the average fishing mortality from 2010.
+The most recent year (2011) was not included in the average as fishing mortality tends to have high uncertainty for the terminal data year of the analysis.

-The MSY based reference points were also computed using the average annual F_a from each year included in the model (1972-2010).
+The MSY based reference points were also computed using the average annual $F_a$ from each year included in the model (1972-2011).
 This enabled temporal trends in the reference points to be assessed and a consideration of the differences in MSY levels under historical patterns of age-specific exploitation.